Welcome to St Helen and St Katharine's Lower School.

 Our first priority in the Lower School is to help new students make a smooth and successful transition to senior school – the happiness and well-being of each girl is at the centre of all we do.

+The students participate in a wide range of excursions during their time in Lower School, which help to enrich their learning experience.
 In Year 7 the students go on a number of subject-specific trips, for example the Hindu temple, Watford and Southampton Art Gallery.
 In March they go on a personal development course at Kilve Court Residential centre in Somerset which enables them to get to know each other better and to challenge themselves as individuals.